Fresnel Lights are the Cornerstone of Cinematic Imagery

 Written on the 15th of August, 2022

-I invited my friend Saoud AlTurki for this photoshoot.
-I started with one-light photography using my Nikon SB-5000 Speedlight attached to an octabox positioned at 45 degrees angle above his eye level to get Rembrandt lighting.
-The following diagram shows the lighting setup of the photoshoot:
+I invited my friend Saoud AlTurki to participate in this photoshoot.
+I began with one-light photography, using my Nikon SB-5000 Speedlight attached to an octabox.
+The octabox was positioned at a 45-degree angle above his eye level to achieve Rembrandt lighting.
+The diagram below illustrates the lighting setup used during the photoshoot:

 I used the following gear:

-I love how soft the light is, and with some Adobe Lightroom and Photoshop action, I got the following results:
+I love how soft the light is.
+With some Adobe Lightroom and Photoshop magic, I achieved the following results:

-I recently purchased the Lupo Dayled 650 Dual Color LED Fresnel.
-In addition to my already own Dayled 1000 Dual Color LED Fresnel, I wanted to create a cinematic two-light setup in the studio.
-I used Dayled 1000 as a key light positioned at 45 degrees angle above his eye level.
-I then used the Dayled 650 to add a background light separating him from the background.
-Because my Dayled 1000 and 650 were dual colors, I could change their colour temperature.
-I am not entirely sure, but I think I chose 5600 Kelvin for both lights.
-I was shooting in RAW anyway to change the colour temperature later in post-processing.
-The following diagram shows the lighting setup of the photoshoot.
+I recently purchased the Lupo Dayled 650 Dual Color LED Fresnel to complement my existing Dayled 1000 Dual Color LED Fresnel.
+My goal was to create a cinematic two-light setup in the studio.
+I positioned the Dayled 1000 as the key light at a 45-degree angle above eye level.
+Then, I used the Dayled 650 to provide background lighting, which helped separate the subject from the backdrop.
+Since both lights offer dual color options, I was able to adjust their color temperatures.
+Although I'm not entirely sure, I believe I set both lights to 5600 Kelvin.
+I was shooting in RAW format, which would allow me to adjust the color temperature in post-processing.
+The diagram below illustrates the lighting setup used for the photoshoot.

 I used the following gear: